Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE: Summary

-The depth of the MUSE data available has allowed us to accurately probe the stellar kinematics of several bright galaxies.
-In Table \ref{tab:vdispcat}, we presented measured stellar velocity dispersion values for 14 cluster members and two background galaxies, separated by a horizontal line.
-These have been used as a prior for the description of the galaxy-scale mass components in the SL models presented in Ertl et al. (in prep.), Suyu et al. (in prep.), and Acebron et al. (in prep.), breaking the parametric degeneracy that typically affects SL models of clusters on these scales.
-We combined our $\sigma$ measurements for 13 early-type cluster galaxies with their total magnitude in the \textit{HST} F160W band, measured by Ertl et al. (in prep.), to calibrate the Faber-Jackson relation for the cluster members.
+The depth of the MUSE data has allowed us to accurately probe the stellar kinematics of several bright galaxies.
+In Table \ref{tab:vdispcat} we present measured stellar velocity dispersion values for 14 cluster members and 2 background galaxies, separated by a horizontal line.
+They have been used as a prior for the description of the galaxy-scale mass components in the SL models presented in \cite{ertl25}, \cite{acebron25}, and Suyu et al. (in prep.), breaking the parametric degeneracy that typically affects SL models of clusters on these scales.
+We combined our $\sigma_v$ measurements for 13 early-type cluster galaxies with their total magnitude in the HST F160W band, measured by \cite{ertl25}, to calibrate the Faber-Jackson relation for the cluster members.
 We find a Faber-Jackson slope $\alpha=0.25^{+0.05}_{-0.05}$, as defined in Eq. (\ref{fj}), and a scatter of $25^{+6}_{-4} \, \rm km \, s^{-1}$ about the relation.
-We compare the Faber-Jackson relation calibrated for MACS0138 with six other SL clusters at $0.31\leq z \leq 0.59$, finding compatible slope values, with two exceptions, and that all scaling laws seem to describe well our observed data-points within their scatter.
+We compared the Faber-Jackson relation calibrated for MACS0138 with six other SL clusters at $0.31\leq z \leq 0.59$, finding compatible slope values (with two exceptions) and that all scaling laws seem to describe our observed data points within their scatter well.
 When considering total magnitude values in the same K-corrected rest-frame J band, no clear evidence of an evolution of the relation with redshift is observed.